srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 This solution implements a sophisticated **GEO → Region → Availability Zone → CELL** hierarchy using Azure's stamps pattern for maximum scalability, isolation, and global distribution.
 Availability Zones (AZs) are a critical layer for high availability (HA) and disaster recovery (DR), allowing each CELL to be deployed in 0, 1, 2, or 3 zones depending on business and SLA requirements.

+## 👤 Who Should Read This Guide?

+- **Solution Architects:** Deep-dive into system design, scalability, and compliance
+- **Developers:** Understand deployment, tenancy, and integration patterns
+- **IT Leaders:** Evaluate architecture for onboarding, scaling, and governance
+- **Security/Compliance Teams:** Review security, monitoring, and compliance controls

 > **Global Capacity Management & Cloud Supply Constraints**
 >